-The NatureMinded projects result from cooperation and advise from the following trusted experts (under construction):
+The NatureMinded projects are a result of collaboration with and advice from the following trusted experts, professionals, and communities:

 Dr. Vitalija Povilaityte-Petri is a pharmacist focused on medicinal and food plants.

 She studies safe, sustainable, and responsible use of medicinal and edible plants, herbal medicinal products, and botanical food supplements.
 Vitalija also analyses how green spaces, therapeutic landscapes, and traditional knowledge contribute to human connectedness with nature, to disease prevention and health promotion.
 She investigates what role food biodiversity, small-scale farming, city gardening, ethnobotanical knowledge, and community involvement play in addressing societal, environmental, and economic challenges.

 Dr. Rik De Vreese has a background in forestry, but is now working on governance and social aspects of urban forests as social-ecological systems.